 4) Open up a digital wealth management (roboadvisor) account and publish its performance.

-Digital wealth advisors like Wealthfront, Betterment, and Schwab Intelligent Portfolio are all finally going mainstream now that they each manage billions of dollars.
+Digital wealth advisors are all finally going mainstream now that they each manage billions of dollars.
 They’re cheap (0.25% or less), automated, and do tax loss harvesting, which is all most of us really need.
 I’m often a mid-stage adopter of technology because 1) I don’t know whether they will be around long enough to make the effort (MP3 players anyone), 2) I like to see how industry dynamics, competition, and user feedback plays out, and 3) I tend to get lazy and want to keep things simple.

 Given Wealthfront is based here in San Francisco, was one of the first digital wealth advisor founded in 2011, and manages the first $10,000 for free, I’m going to start with them.
 If things go well over the next year, I will definitely consider allocating a larger slug of my passive index portfolio to them in the future.
 I think there is a real opportunity for many of these pure robos to help millions of people mobilize their underutilized cash.
 I’ve got over $550,000 in CDs expiring in the next two to three years which needs to find a home.
 My hope is that Wealthfront is it.

 Finally, one of the biggest mysteries with the roboadvisors is that I can’t easily find the actual performance of these roboadvisory offerings.
 I plan to fix that by just publishing my own performance every month or quarter and comparing it to several indices.
 When it comes to making public goals and predictions for 2016 and beyond, it takes courage.
 Outperform or underperform, there is nowhere to hide!